Genie-Culturel/EscapeLifeCommon/README.md

 The Connection folder contains all the messages that will be sent to answer a connection:
  - **ConnectionFailedMessage.cs**: Sent to a user that tries to connect to a game that does not exists, is not valid or that is username is not valid.
+ - **ConnectionFailedType.cs**: Enum of causes why the connection was failed.
  - **ConnectionSuccessfulMessage.cs**: Sent to a user that connected successfuly with data relating to the state of the game.

 The Game folder contains all the messages relating to the development of the game: